 1. Book your venue first.

-It's a smart idea to hire your photographer after you've secure your venue.
+It's a smart idea to hire your photographer after you've secured your venue.
 Aim to book his or her services about nine months before the wedding (or a year, if your photographer is in high demand).

 2. Hit up your social network for recommendations.